Usage

 Extracts sequence entry from fasta file.

-This function works similarly to the faidx function in samtools, but does not requiring an indexing function.
+This function works similarly to the faidx function in samtools, but does not requiring an indexing step.

 phykit faidx <fasta> -e/--entry <fasta entry>